 The SCMs are plugged into a socket that is part of the CPC drawer packaging.
 The interconnectivity between the CPC drawers is accomplished through SMP connectors and cables.
-Four inter-drawer connections are available on each CPC drawer.
+One drawer-to-drawer connections is available for connecting (SMP) to the other CPC drawer.
 This configuration allows a multidrawer system to act as an SMP system.